pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 print(docsutils.fig_to_html(fig)) # markdown-exec: hide
 ```

-One can visualise the pulse sequence using the `assign_paramters` method.
+One can visualise the pulse sequence with different parameters using the `assign_paramters` method.

 ```python exec="on" source="material-block" html="1" session="pulser-basic"
 model.assign_parameters(params).draw(show=False)